nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 User may pass in more than one serial number to update all at once.

+⚠ If more than one serial number is passed and one of them are wrong (not found in the inventory list), then the command will not update anything and shows an error message.

 ### Saving data
 Data (all stocks in inventory in csv) is automatically saved to `[root directory]/data/inventory.csv` when any of these commands is executed: